Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 If you have found an error in this article or if you need assistance incorporating this article into your course, please contact Educational Technology Support.

-Viewing Quiz Grades with Panopto
+Viewing Panopto Quiz Grades

 Contact Support